SkBlaz/autobot/README.md

 # autoBOT - Explainable AutoML for text classification
 Welcome to *autoBOT*'s documentation and source pages.
 Here, you can find simple examples to get you started, but also delve deeper into autoBOT's capabilities.
-Tutorials and more extensive documentation are available [here](link to docs).

 <pre>
 MMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMM
 MMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMWWM